 Canine Pregnancy - What to Expect!

-by Geoffrey A. English
+by Geoffrey English

 The gestation period for dogs is typically between 58 to 68 days from the day of ovulation, with most pregnant bitches giving birth on or around the 63rd day.
 Many breeders use the day of the first witnessed “knot” to determine when they can expect puppies.
 This is typically a good “rule of thumb”, however, a bitch may not ovulate on the first day she stands for a male, causing the puppies to arrive later than the date calculated.
 Remember, a dog’s sperm is able to survive for up to seven day in the bitch’s oviduct.
 The only accurate way of predicting the due date of a litter is to use progesterone assays to determine the exact time of ovulation and adding 63 days to that date.